StevenWenzel32/Knight-and-Slime-Platformer/README.md

 - *note* I'm currently using Unity for my game which isn't great for crazy cool music stuff.
 I'm in the process of finding an extension for Unity to fix this.

 ## Version Changes:

+v0.0.5.3: New player displays in game.
+Level complete time now effects your score.
+Added keys and locked doors to be used in level 7.
+Added splash screen.

 v0.0.5.1: Cutscene is only on the first level.
 Skip button added to all cutscenes.
 High score notice.
 Menu bug fixes, can no longer access pause menu during death or level complete, can't access the menu during cutscenes.